SparkysWidgets/Marlin/README.md

 ### `DEFAULT_MRZP_OFFSET_Z`

 Machine rotary zero point (MRZP) Z offset.
 - For 5 axis CNC machines with a tilting rotary table (PENTA_AXIS_TRT) this is the distance along the Z axis from machine zero point to the center of rotation.
-The center of rotation is usually the center of the top surface of the table.
+The center of rotation is usually the center of the top surface of the table when all axes are in zero position.
 - For 5 axis CNC machines in head-table configuration (PENTA_AXIS_HT) this is the distance along the Z axis from the machine zero point to the horizontal centerline of the joint that tilts the tool head when all axes are in zero position.

 See the definition of the pivot point (`Pz`) in this reference: